Sodium dodecyl sulfate: Physicochemical properties

 The critical micelle concentration (CMC) in water at 25 °C is 8.2 mM, and the aggregation number at this concentration is usually considered to be about 62.
 The micelle ionization fraction (α) is around 0.3 (or 30%).

 Applications

 Cleaning and hygiene

-SDS is mainly used in detergents for laundry with many cleaning applications.
-It is a highly effective surfactant and is used in any task requiring the removal of oily stains and residues.
-For example, it is found in higher concentrations with industrial products including engine degreasers, floor cleaners, and car exterior cleaners.
+SDS is used in detergents for laundry and other cleaning applications.
+It is a highly effective surfactant and is used in tasks requiring the removal of oily stains and residues.
+It is found in high concentrations in industrial products including engine degreasers, floor cleaners, and car exterior cleaners.

 It is a component in hand soap, toothpastes, shampoos, shaving creams, and bubble bath formulations, for its ability to create a foam (lather), for its surfactant properties, and in part for its thickening effect.

 Food additive

 Sodium dodecyl sulfate, appearing as its synonym sodium lauryl sulfate (SLS), is considered a generally recognized as safe (GRAS) ingredient for food use according to the USFDA (21 CFR 172.822).
 It is used as an emulsifying agent and whipping aid.
 As an emulsifier in or with egg whites the United States Code of Federal Regulations require that it must not exceed 1,000 parts per million (0.1%) in egg white solids or 125 parts per million (0.0125%) in frozen or liquid egg whites and as a whipping agent for the preparation of marshmallows it must not exceed 0.5% of the weight of gelatine.
 SLS is reported to temporarily diminish perception of sweetness.